lotshot/lotshot-ton-contracts/README.md

 # Lotshot Smart Contracts

-This repository contains the smart contracts and helper scripts used to run the Lotshot lottery on the TON blockchain.
-The contracts are written in FunC and can deploy an NFT collection together with a lottery that distributes jetton prizes.
+Lotshot is a decentralized lottery running entirely on the TON blockchain.
+The smart contracts are written in FunC and managed through a TypeScript tooling stack.
+Together they deploy an NFT collection and handle a lottery where prizes are paid out in jettons.

+The lottery accepts jetton payments for tickets.
+A random number determines which prize tier is won, and counters limit how many prizes of each level can be issued per round.
+When the jackpot tier is hit, no new tickets are accepted until the round is finished.

 ## Setup
 1. Run `npm install` to install the project dependencies.